Zach Collaros

-Zachary J. Collaros (born August 27, 1988) is an American professional Canadian football quarterback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-Collaros won the 107th Grey Cup and 108th Grey Cup as the starting quarterback with the Blue Bombers when they defeated the Hamilton Tiger-Cats in both games.
-He had previously won the Grey Cup as the backup quarterback with the Toronto Argonauts in the 100th Grey Cup.
-Collaros played football at the University of Cincinnati, and has also been a member of the Tampa Bay Buccaneers, Hamilton Tiger-Cats, Saskatchewan Roughriders and Toronto Argonauts.
+Zachary J. Collaros (born August 27, 1988) is an American professional football quarterback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He is a three-time Grey Cup champion after winning as a backup with the Toronto Argonauts in 2012, and twice as a starter with the Blue Bombers in 2019 and 2021.
+He was the Grey Cup Most Valuable Player in the 2021 game and was the CFL's Most Outstanding Player in 2021 and 2022.
+He is also a three-time Divisional All-Star and two-time CFL All-Star.
+Collaros played college football for the Cincinnati Bearcats, and has also been a member of the Tampa Bay Buccaneers, Hamilton Tiger-Cats, and Saskatchewan Roughriders.

-Early years
+Early life

-Collaros graduated from Steubenville (Ohio) High School in 2007, after leading the Big Red to Division III state titles in the 2005 & 2006 seasons, ending with an undefeated 30-0 record as a starter.
+Collaros graduated from Steubenville (Ohio) High School in 2007, after leading the Big Red to Division III state titles in the 2005 and 2006 seasons, ending with an undefeated 30–0 record as a starter.

 College career

-Collaros was one of five quarterbacks to play for the Bearcats during the 2008 season.
+Collaros was one of five quarterbacks to play for the Cincinnati Bearcats during the 2008 season.
 After Tony Pike was injured in the Akron game, Collaros took his first snap as college quarterback halfway through the fourth quarter.
 On the season, he had one completion on four attempts for a total of two yards.
-He also rushed 6 times for a total of 29 yards.
+He also rushed six times for a total of 29 yards.

 When Pike was injured midway through the 2009 season, during a game against South Florida, Collaros again took over; on his third snap, he ran for a key 75-yard touchdown.
 He went on to start the next four games while Pike recovered from a broken arm.
 During week 10, Collaros won Big East Offensive Player of the Week, after racking up a Big East record 555 yards of total offense (480 passing, 75 rushing) and accounting for three touchdowns (one passing, two rushing) in a 48–45 win over Connecticut.
 In four starts, the second half of the USF game, and several "cameo appearances," Collaros racked up relatively big numbers (1,434 yards and 10 touchdowns passing, 344 yards and 4 touchdowns rushing).

 Collaros was Cincinnati's starting quarterback for the 2010 season.
 He led the Big East in passing yards with 2,902 and touchdowns with 26.
-He was selected as the 2010 First-Team All-Big East quarterback.
+He was selected as the 2010 first-team All-Big East quarterback.

 Collaros was again named the starting quarterback for the 2011 season, his second full year as the starter.